10 Best Day Trips from Paris With Kids

 What’s more, it’s only two hours or so in the car from the heart of the capital, which means you can trade the bustling Champs-Élysées for open fields and rivers before breakfast.

-For visiting with kids I recommend Chenonceau, because there’s just a lot to do with little ones.
-From boat tours, a maze, through little animal farm, and there’s even a playground.
+With the kids I recommend three castles the most: Chateau de Chambord, the elegant Chateau de Chenonceau, and the vibrant Château de Cheverny.
+There’s just a lot to do with little ones.
+From boat tours, a maze, through a little animal farm, and there’s even a playground.

 2. Giverny

 Calling all art lovers: Giverny is your chance to step foot in the erstwhile home of the infamous Claude Monet.
-Languishing on the meanders of the Seine River about 45 miles to the northwest of the city, it’s a charming, flower-strewn village that oozes classic French character.
+Languishing on the banks of the Seine River about 45 miles to the northwest of the city, it’s a charming, flower-strewn village that oozes classic French character and arguably the most hallowed place in the history of Impressionism.

 The main draw is the beautiful Maison & Jardins de Claude Monet.
 That’s the actual spot where the painter once resided, and the grounds still contain the romantic lily ponds made famous in Monet’s paintings.
+If your kids are anything like mine, they will be amazed by the gardens full of flowers.

-Sites aside, this one is one of the few day trips from Paris by train that are possible.
+This one is one of the few day trips from Paris by train that are possible.
 You can simply hop on the SNCF service to Le Havre, get out at Vernon, and then catch a taxi (around 20 EUR) the rest of the way.
 Of course, there are also loads of private tours in the offing – some taking all day, some just half a day.

 When to Visit Giverny?

 While the summer months are typically heaving with visitors, the early Spring and Autumn months can be much quieter – and no less beautiful.
-Depends on the time of your visit, you’ll be able to see different flowers blooming in the garden.
+Depending on the time of your visit, you’ll be able to see different flowers blooming in the garden.

 The water-lilies, inspiration for Monet’s Nymphéas series, still bloom well into October (they begin in July).
 In April you’ll be able to see a beautiful Wisteria hanging off bridges.